 - The Wood Center for Fetal Diagnosis and Treatment is one of the most experienced teams in the world when it comes to caring for babies with serious and life-threatening birth defects.
 Conditions we see daily, other physicians may only see one or two cases in a career.

 - Babies born with congenital anomalies (both cardiac and non-cardiac) are often very fragile after birth and need advanced care.
 Our multidisciplinary Newborn Stabilization and Resuscitation Team provides expert delivery room care for these high-risk babies.
 This team is critical to the SDU, evaluating every detail of a baby’s health immediately after birth as they transition to the environment outside the mother’s womb.

 - CHOP’s Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU) is ranked among the best in the nation for newborn care.
 The N/IICU team, including a unique Neonatal Surgical Team, is experienced in caring for babies who have had fetal surgery, babies born with birth defects, and babies who are critically ill or need immediate postnatal care.

 - The Hospital’s dedicated Fetal Heart Program offers expert diagnosis and treatment of congenital heart anomalies, the most common type of birth defect.
 After birth, babies are treated in the Cardiac Center, one of the world’s top pediatric heart programs.

 Continuum of care

-Children’s Hospital offers a variety of multidisciplinary follow-up programs that specialize in the long-term care of children born with complex birth defects and any related conditions or complications.
-Specialists work together to manage your child’s care and ensure she has access to every treatment or service she may need as she grows up.
+Your care doesn't end after delivery.
+CHOP offers a variety of multidisciplinary follow-up programs that specialize in the long-term care of children born with complex birth defects and any related conditions or complications.
+Specialists work together to manage your child’s care and ensure your child has access to every treatment or service they may need as they grow up.

 Advancing care through research